-The department's intent is to have grant agreements in place by TBA.
-If this does not occur, the department, in line with Australian Government processes and approvals, may seek to move 2022-23 funding to 2023-24, which may impact the availability of funds at any period.
-If this does occur, an extension of time will also occur to ensure projects will have two years to be completed.
+The grant opportunity will run from 30 April,TBA 2023 to 30 April 2025.
+Formatted: Highlight There is no maximum grant amount, but grants cannot exceed the amount of available funds.
+The department's intent is to have grant agreements in place by 30 Apri[TBA 2023.
+If this does not occur, the department, in line with Australian Government processes and Formatted: Highlight approvals, may seek to move 2022-23 funding to 2023-24, which may impact the availability of funds at any period.